ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 - [[= product_name =]] generating links with a wrong protocol schema (HTTP instead of HTTPS) if HTTPS termination is done before the web server due to the `X-Forward-Proto` headers being ignored
 - [[= product_name =]] generating links with wrong port numbers due to the `X-Forward-Port` headers being ignored
-- Back Office showing the login screen because JWT tokens are not accepted due to the `X-Forward-For` headers being ignored
+- back office showing the login screen because JWT tokens are not accepted due to the `X-Forward-For` headers being ignored

 ### Configure Symfony front controller